takJohn/adding-functionality-to-a-builder-scene/README.md

-# Adding Basic Functionality to a Builder Scene
+# Adding Functionality to a Builder Scene

 _A screenshot of the scene inside Decentraland._